Hyenas (video game): Development

 Hyenas was initially dubbed "Project Keaton" and presented internally in 2017, where it was greenlit following the critical success of Alien: Isolation, despite its commercial disappointment.
 Wanting a game with broader commercial appeal, the studio's management decided to create a console-based online multiplayer shooter inspired by Destiny, Escape from Tarkov and PUBG.
 It also drew inspiration from Apex Legends, although the development team refrained from developing a battle royale title due to the belief that genre would be dominated by experienced development teams.
 Hyenas was estimated to have a 5-year development time.

 The game's feel was intended to be based on lovable rogues like Han Solo or the crew in Firefly, in a gritty sci-fi setting incorporating some realistic elements.
 It was planned to utilize the engine of Alien: Isolation, but was switched to Unreal Engine partway through development, requiring part of the team to be moved to work on Total War instead.
 In 2019, filmmaker Neill Blomkamp visited the development team and provided feedback on the concept, creating a mood video and influencing the creative direction of the game towards collecting valuable pop-culture artifacts and inserting Internet humor.
 This was said to have been welcomed by the development team, who had often felt "rudderless".
 Blomkamp eventually parted ways with Sega.

 Hyenas was said to have been Sega's highest-budget game ever, exceeding the USD $70 million spent on Shenmue in 1999.
 Sega called it one of its "Super Games", ambitious titles it hoped would recoup their investment.
 The game was officially announced on June 22, 2022 as part of IGNs Summer of Gaming event.
 Announced at the same time was the first of several closed alpha tests, the first of which began on September 23.
 The game's first public playtest was at Gamescom in Cologne in 2023.
 After the game's alpha tests, Sega was unhappy with the game's progress and began providing more scrutiny, sending employees from Sega Japan to remain permanently at the developer's UK office in an unusually hands-on manner.

 The game was due to release on PC, PlayStation 5, PlayStation 4, Xbox Series X/S and Xbox One.
 However, in early August 2023, Sega executives publicly called Hyenas development "challenging", raising the possibility it would be cancelled, and stated they would look at "adjusting" the game's business model, possibly to free-to-play.
 Its development was halted by Sega on September 28, 2023 along with multiple other unannounced games, due to "lower profitability of the European region".

-An anonymous developer blamed the game's failure on a lack of creative direction, management being "asleep at the wheel", making an unoriginal game for a saturated market, as well as the "disruptive" engine change to Unreal.
+An anonymous developer blamed the game's failure on a lack of direction, management being "asleep at the wheel", making an unoriginal game for a saturated market, as well as the "disruptive" engine change to Unreal.
 They believed that, in the future, Sega would be more demanding about games they published due to the significant monetary loss of the game's cancellation.